truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 ## 23.10.1.2

-This hotpatch release was in initial testing but was not released in favor of making and releasing a new build versioned as **23.10.1.3**.
+This hotpatch was not released in favor of making and releasing a new build versioned as **23.10.1.3**.

 ## 23.10.1.1 Changelog